 - Connection to the public right-of-way

 - Parking and passenger loading

 - Entrance walks

 - Entrance ramps

 - Entrance stairs

 - Entrance doors

-- 2. Priority Two: A second level priority is placed on those barrier removal items that improve or enhance access to program use areas.
+2. Priority Two: Facility elements that improve or enhance access to program use areas.
 Examples:

 - Transaction counters

 - Conference and meeting rooms

 - Public offices

 - Recreation environments/features

 - Public restrooms

-- 3. Priority Three: A third level priority is placed on those barrier removal items that improve access to amenities serving program areas.
+3. Priority Three: Facility elements that improve access to amenities serving program areas.
 Examples:

 - Drinking fountains

 - Public telephones

 - Vending machines

-- 4. Priority Four: A fourth level of priority is assigned to areas or features that are not required to be modified because there are no public programs located in the facility or portion of the facility, or because there are other locations that provide access to the program.
+4. Priority Four: Areas or features that are not required to be modified because there are no public programs located in the facility or portion of the facility, or because there are other locations that provide access to the program.